Stella-Liao/Misinformation-in-tweets/README.md

 You can download the pulled tweets data through https://drive.google.com/file/d/1xOpZ1LF_JQlAU9ZIPB8V-CjbucGmnqff/view?usp=sharing

-geocoded folder stores the tweets with longitude and latitude which obtained by geocoding
+geocoded data folder stores the tweets with longitude and latitude which obtained by geocoding